Bicycle Rental Agreement, Liability Waiver, and Release

 |10:30:00 - 23:59:59 hours

 Section 8 Availability of Service.
-Alta makes every effort to provide the Service 365 days a year, but does not guarantee that the Service will be available at all times, as force majeure events or other circumstances might prevent Alta from providing the Service.
+Motivate makes every effort to provide the Service 365 days a year, but does not guarantee that the Service will be available at all times, as force majeure events or other circumstances might prevent Motivate from providing the Service.
 Access to the Service also is conditioned on the availability of Bike Chattanooga bicycles at each Station.
-Alta does not represent or warrant the availability of any Service or the availability of any Bike Chattanooga bicycle at any Station.
+Motivate does not represent or warrant the availability of any Service or the availability of any Bike Chattanooga bicycle at any Station.
 Member may use the Website to consult the inventory of Bike Chattanooga bicycles available at a Station.

 Section 9 Directions for Using Service.